Icon: Svaneti

+The Svaneti school of iconography emerged in the 13th century within monasteries of Svaneti, Georgia.
+The icon style was localised to this region and characterised by simplified forms and exaggerated, rounded features, differing from the Byzantine style also popular in Medieval Georgia.

 Western Christianity

 Although the word "icon" is not generally used in Western Christianity, there are religious works of art which were largely patterned on Byzantine works, and equally conventional in composition and depiction.
 Until the 13th century, icon-like depictions of sacred figures followed Eastern patterns—although very few survive from this early period.
 Italian examples are in a style known as Italo-Byzantine.

 From the 13th century, the Western tradition came slowly to allow the artist far more flexibility, and a more realist approach to the figures.
 If only because there was a much smaller number of skilled artists, the quantity of works of art, in the sense of panel paintings, was much smaller in the West, and in most Western settings a single diptych as an altarpiece, or in a domestic room, probably stood in place of the larger collections typical of Orthodox "icon corners".

 Only in the 15th century did production of painted works of art begin to approach Eastern levels, supplemented by mass-produced imports from the Cretan School.
 In this century, the use of icon-like portraits in the West was enormously increased by the introduction of old master prints on paper, mostly woodcuts which were produced in vast numbers (although hardly any survive).
 They were mostly sold, hand-coloured, by churches, and the smallest sizes (often only an inch high) were affordable even by peasants, who glued or pinned them straight onto a wall.

 During the time of the Reformation, the emergence of the Lutheran and the Reformed traditions occurred.
 Lutherans favored sacred art, including the use of icons (cf. Lutheran art).
 On the other hand, the Reformed (Calvinists) were generally iconoclastic.
 At present, icons "play a role in Lutheran liturgical practice."
 The Lutheran breviary For All the Saints is illustrated with several icons.